 October CMS Projects let you to organise your licences for October CMS and any plugins and themes you are using for that website.
 They simplify the development and deployment process across multiple servers and give you access to the update gateway.

-Projects are required if you want to use any Marketplace plugins.
-You can create a project on the Projects page in the Account area or from the Add to Project popup window on a Marketplace plugin page.
-When you have a project you can add plugins to it.
-The plugins you add to your projects are installed automatically when you update your October installation.
+Projects are required if you want to purchase any Marketplace plugins or themes.
+You can create a project on the Projects page in the Account area or from the Add to Project popup window on a Marketplace page.
+When you have a project you can add plugins and themes to it.

-The project identifier is required if you want to bind a new or existing October installation to a project.
+The licence key is required to install a copy of October CMS and associate to a project.
 After you create a project you can find its identifier on the project details page in the Account section.
-A typical project ID looks like this: 2ZF0kAl0lAmN3BJEuZzHlBTIzZzAvLzLkLJWvL2SzZTDlLGHkAD.
+A typical licence looks like this: L55SR-916IG-UTUP7-7AWBA.

-You can bind October copy to an existing product during the installation.
-During the final step of the installer select the Use a project ID option, from here the Installer has a form field that lets you to specify the project identifier.
-All plugins and themes bound to the project will be installed automatically.
+You can bind October CMS copy to an existing product during the installation.
+During the installation process the installer will ask you for your license key.
+All plugins and themes bound to the project will now become available to install.